Jobs and Volunteering

 Do I need any special skills?

 No. Anyone can volunteer.
-We welcome those with a variety of skills, experience or backgrounds and any amount of time you can give will be appreciated, even if it is only a couple of hours a week.
+We welcome those with a variety of skills, experience or backgrounds and any amount of time you can give either in our shop or office will be appreciated, even if it is only a couple of hours a week.

-To find out what you can do, please see our ways to help.
+To find out what you can do, please see get involved.